 Tip!
 In Wijk en Aalburg you will find several elements that remind you of World War II.
 On the church at the Grote Kerstraat 30 you will find a plaque.
 It commemorates the destruction of the church tower during the liberation of Wijk en Aalburg.
 Nearby, at Grote Kerkstraat 32, you will find the peace monument.

 Tip!
 Just before Maasdijk 58 is a strip on the right side of the road where you can easily and safely dismount.
-If you look to the right there between the trees, you will see the Creek about 100 meters away.
+If you look between the trees there to the right, you will see the Creek about 100 meters away.
 Approximately behind number 58 the Halifax MZ312 crashed on the bank of this Creek.

 Fun tip at node 66